-The core principle of IFRS 15 is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The core principle of IFRS 15 - Revenue from Contracts with Customers is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Management has assessed that in relation to the products and services of the Company, revenue will be recognized for each performance obligations when control over the corresponding goods or services is transferred to customer.
-This is similar to the identification of separate revenue components under IAS 18.